amanguptak/React-Draggable-Note/README.md

-Here is a GitHub README file based on the provided content:

----

-# Project Deployment Guide
+# Project React-Draggable Deployment Guide

 This repository outlines the steps and processes involved in deploying an application using Docker, AWS EC2, and GitHub Actions for CI/CD.